mihirchronicles/code-encyclopedia/README.md

 See the image [The Testing Pyramid](http://blog.xebia.com/its-2017-test-automation-is-not-optional-when-building-mobile-apps/) for one of many examples of the testing pyramid to understand unit tests or end-to-end (UI) tests.

 Manual testing is important too.
 It is usually done by QA engineers, and helps reveal edge cases that automated tests do not catch.

+JavaScript lacks the strict type checking of Java, which is a blessing and a curse.
+Code is easier to write but requires more testing to ensure correctness.
 </details>

 ### Debugging